revaturelabs/interviewquestions/InterviewSpecificQuestions/Spring/Spring Boot.md

 </details>

 ---
-11. What does the `@Valid` annotation indicate in Spring?
+11.What does the `@Valid` annotation indicate in Spring?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)